RedHatInsights/digital-roadmap-backend/README.md

 ## Setup Instructions

-1. Clone this repository
+1. Clone this repository.
-2. Create a virtual environment (`make venv`), activate it and install requirements `make install`
+2. Create a virtual environment and install the requirements.

+    ```shell
+    make install  # or install-dev
+    ```

+    Or create a virtual environment manually, activate it, and install the requirements.

+    ```shell
+    pip install -r requirements.txt -r requirements-dev.txt
+    ```

-3. Run server - `make run`
+3. Run the server with `make run`.
+This will run using the default virtual environment.

+    To run the server manually:
+    ```
+    fastapi run app/main.py --reload --host 127.0.0.1 --port 8081
+    ```

-4. Take a look at the docs endpoint at `http://127.0.0.1:8000/docs`
+4. Open docs endpoint at `http://127.0.0.1:8081/docs`

 ## TODO